 Cataloging existing conservation infrastructure provides an important assessment of current conditions and is a useful exercise for determining the need for future conservation practice placement.
 Current conservation practices were assessed and catalogued using aerial photography, watershed surveys and stakeholder knowledge.
 Many conservation practices were identified within the watershed, but determining levels of in-field management practices (e.g., nutrient management, reduced tillage, cover crops) can be difficult, so it is possible that this inventory does not capture all conservation within the watershed.
-Perennial cover is present throughout the watershed; total estimated acres is approximately 1,502 based on recent data.
 Table 2.8.1 lists all practices and known existing implementation levels within the watershed.